jQuery Mobile is a touch-friendly UI framework built on jQuery Core that works across all popular mobile, tablet and desktop platforms.

 A page in jQuery Mobile consists of an element with a

 data-role="page" attribute.
-Within the "page" container, any valid HTML markup can be used, but for typical pages in jQuery Mobile, the immediate children of a "page" are divs with data-roles of
+Within the "page" container, any valid HTML markup can be used, but for typical pages in jQuery Mobile, the immediate children of a "page" are divs with

-"footer".
+data-role="toolbar" data-type="footer".
 The baseline requirement for a page is only the page wrapper to support the navigation system, the rest is optional.

-jQuery Mobile includes an AJAX navigation system to support a rich set of animated page transitions by automatically 'hijacking' standard links and form submissions and turning them into an AJAX request.
+jQuery Mobile includes an Ajax navigation system to support a rich set of animated page transitions by automatically 'hijacking' standard links and form submissions and turning them into an Ajax request.
 The back button is fully supported and there are features to prefetch & cache, dynamically inject, and script pages for advanced use cases.

-Whenever a link is clicked or a form is submitted, that event is automatically intercepted by the AJAX nav system and is used to issue an AJAX request based on the
+Whenever a link is clicked or a form is submitted, that event is automatically intercepted by the Ajax nav system and is used to issue an Ajax request based on the

 href or form action instead of reloading the page.
-While the framework waits for the AJAX response, a loader overlay is displayed.
+While the framework waits for the Ajax response, a loader overlay is displayed.